-codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition.
+The gas piping must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1 (NFPA 54)-current edition.
+Manufactured home manufacturers must conform with "The Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280".

 Tables 1 and 2 on the following page provide a sizing reference for commonly used gas pipe materials.
 Consult the "National Fuel Gas Code" for the recommended gas pipe size of other materials.
 NOTE: Use pipe joint compound or teflon tape marked as being resistant to the action of petroleum [Propane (L.P.)] gases.
-(See Figure 11.)
+(See Figure 13.)

-- 1. Install a readily accessible manual shut-off valve in the gas supply line as recommended by the local utility.
-Know the location of this valve and how to turn off the gas to this unit. - 2.
-Install a drip leg (if not already incorporated as part of the water heater) as shown.
-The drip leg must be no less than three inches long for the accumulation of dirt, foreign material, and water droplets. - 3.
-Install a ground joint union between the gas control valve/ thermostat and the manual shut-off valve.
-This is to allow easy removal of the gas control valve/ thermostat. - 4.
-Turn the gas supply on and check for leaks.
+- Install a readily accessible manual shut-off valve in the gas supply line as recommended by the local utility.
+Know the location of this valve and how to turn off the gas to this unit. - Install a drip leg (if not already incorporated as part of the water heater) as shown.
+The drip leg must be no less than three inches long for the accumulation of dirt, foreign material, and water droplets. - Install a ground joint union between the gas control valve/ thermostat and the manual shut-off valve.
+This is to allow easy removal of the gas control valve/ thermostat. - Turn the gas supply on and check for leaks.
 Test all connections by brushing on an approved noncorrosive leak-detection solution.
 Bubbles will show a leak.
 Correct any leak found.